fabinzne/fabinzne/README.md

 ## Public information

-My name is Fabiano Luiz.
-I currently live in Belo Horizonte, Brazil and my work is develop mobile applications in Teknisa using React Native.
+Hello my name is Fabiano Luiz and currently i'm a Fullstack Engineer at CI&T, I'm currently using React and Fastify.
+I'm currently working with TDD and Component Tests using Cypress, Cucumber and learning more about code quality and best practices for node and react.

-On my free time, currently studying more about functional programming and learning Dlang.
-I wish that someday I can work with Elixir or Clojure.
+On my free time, currently studying more about tests and reading more about how to make a good code with react.

 ## Detailed information